-Glossary: Though it's not apparent, there's a link to the proper names and foreign terms in the text.
+Glossary: Though it's not apparent, there's a link to some of the proper names and foreign terms in the text.
 Tap on the name or term and the information will usually appear from the Glossary.
 If you wish to see the whole Glossary, just tap the top left of a page and the same three-line image used for the Table of Contents offers a choice to see the Glossary.
 At the bottom of each Glossary entry you can find every mention of that name or term and in which chapter it occurs.
 You may tap on the chapter you want and you will be linked to the spot where the name or term appears.

-If you want extended video of Lehmann teaching Lieder, arias and opera scenes, Video Artists International (www.vaimusic.com) can provide the DVDs.
+If you want extended video of Lotte Lehmann teaching Lieder, Video Artists International (www.vaimusic.com) can provide the DVDs.

-It's my fervent hope that you'll find knowledge, joy, beauty, and excitement in this book: Lotte Lehmann & Her Legacy Vol. IV.
+It's my fervent hope that you'll learn a lot about interpretive possibilities, imaginative approaches, and the range of vocal colors and background feelings found in an aria or opera character.
+I'm sure also that you'll discover what a dedicated teacher Lehmann was in this book: Lotte Lehmann & Her Legacy Vol. V.